Midnight (Koontz novel)

-Midnight is a novel by American writer Dean Koontz.
+Midnight is a horror novel by American writer Dean Koontz.
 It was published in 1989.
 The book is a cross-genre novel.
 It includes aspects of suspense, science fiction, love story, and horror.

 Overview

 As with many Koontz books, Midnight is divided into parts.
 Part One: Along the Night Coast, contains chapters one through fifty-seven.
 Part Two: Daybreak in Hades, contains thirty-seven chapters, but is similar to Part One in that it begins with its own 'Chapter One'.
 Part Three: The Night Belongs To Them, follows suit, begins with its own Chapter One, and has forty-one chapters.

 Midnight was Dean Koontz's first No. 1 hardcover on the New York Times bestseller list.

 Midnight includes a mixture of plots from the 1950s film Invasion of the Body Snatchers and H.G.
 Wells' tale The Island of Dr. Moreau.
 Koontz mentions both of these later in the novel.

 Plot summary

 Janice Capshaw is pursued and killed by a pack of mysterious, nightmarish beasts while on a nighttime jog along the beach of her northern California home of Moonlight Cove.
 Sam Booker, an undercover FBI agent, arrives in Moonlight Cove to investigate the recent rash of suspicious deaths, including that of Capshaw.
 Tessa Jane Lockland, sister of Capshaw, also arrives in Moonlight Cove to investigate her sister's death.

 Chrissie Foster, an eleven-year-old girl who lives on a farm north of town, accidentally witnesses her parents in a physically altered state - part-human and part-beast - and is forced to flee for her life.
 She heads towards town to seek help.

 Sam, Tessa and Chrissie are all separately hunted by the mysterious beasts.
 Sam and Tessa meet by chance in a laundromat where they have both retreated after being stalked by the beasts.
 Mistrustful of one another at first, they realize that to survive they must work together.

 Sam discovers that Thomas Shaddack, a brilliant computer scientist, is converting the citizens of Moonlight Cove into something unexplained.
 Sam also learns that the local police are aiding Shaddack in the conversions and that their state-of-the-art computer system, given to them by Shaddack’s company, is unnecessarily sophisticated for the needs of a small town police force.

 Because of a letter sent to the FBI by Moonlight Cove resident, Harry Talbot, offering information about the recent disturbing events, Sam and Tessa decide to go to Harry at his place of residence.
 Harry is a Vietnam vet, who was badly injured in the war and now uses a wheelchair.
 He has not yet been ‘converted’.
 Because he spends most of his time watching the people of Moonlight Cove through his telescope, Harry has learned a great deal about what is going on and also learns that the local police are involved.